gs1/GS1_DigitalLink_Resolver_CE/README.md

-## 📢 Welcome to GS1 Resolver Community Edition Version 3.0.0 Beta 3
+## 📢 Welcome to GS1 Resolver Community Edition Version 3.0.0

-GS1 Resolver is a free and open-source software that allows you to resolve GS1 identifiers to their corresponding web resources.
-This software is developed by the GS1 Resolver Community and is based on the GS1 Digital Link standard.
+GS1 Resolver is a free and open-source web-server application that allows you to resolve GS1 identifiers to their corresponding web resources.

+This is really useful for products, services, and other entities that have a GS1 identifier stored in a GS1 Digital Link QR Code.

+In simple terms, a consumer scans the GS1 Digital Link QR Code on your product, and GS1 Resolver will redirect them to the correct page on your website, all without having to change your existing web applications or databases.
+You simply add the GS1 identifier and the corresponding target URL to the Resolver database.

+Even more useful is the fact that the same consumer could scan the QR Code before they purchase the product to check for nutritional red flags, and after they have purchased to the product to look at recipes!
+GS1 Resolver signposts people to the appropriate information based on <i>why</i> they scanned the QR Code.

+It means that that consumers, supply chain workers and others can see contextually important information about a product that is relevant to their needs.
+One QR Code, infinite possibilities!

+This software is developed by the GS1 Resolver Community and aims to be fully conformant with the GS1 Digital Link standard.

 ### <i>From the official 'GS1-Conformant Resolver Standard' document (link further down this README):